johanseaxis/acap-native-sdk-examples/larod/README.md

  *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# A larod based ACAP3 application running inference on an edge device
+# A larod based ACAP4 Native application running inference on an edge device
-This README file explains how to build an ACAP3 application that uses the [larod API](../FAQs.md#WhatisLarod?).
+This README file explains how to build an ACAP4 Native application that uses the [larod API](../FAQs.md#WhatisLarod?).
 It is achieved by using the containerized Axis API and toolchain images.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "larod_simple_app" application source code which can easily be compiled and run with the help of the tools and step by step below.